aztfmod/level0/launchpads/launchpad_opensource/readme.md

 # Landing zone - launchpad opensource

-The open source launchpad provides the base GitOps capabilities required to enable your infrastructure as code environment on Azure to deploy the Cloud Adoption Framework Terraform Landing Zones.
+The open source launchpad provides the base GitOps capabilities required to enable your infrastructure as code environment on Azure to deploy the Cloud Adoption Framework Terraform landing zones.
 It is a foundation set of service from a security, governance and provisioning perspective that will take ownership of the lifecycle management of your landing zones.
 Apart from the Azure running costs the open source launchpad does not require a specific license to run.
 The project is supported by the open source community and you can fill issues to request new features or report a defect.

 ## Architecture diagram